vjelic/TheRock-glog-fork/experimental/rockbuilder/README.md

 ## Build only pytorch audio

+Note that pytorch audio requires that pytorch has been built and installed first.

 ```bash
 python rockbuilder.py --build --project pytorch_audio
 ```

 ## Install only pytorch audio

+Note that pytorch audio requires that pytorch has been built and installed first.

 ```bash
 python rockbuilder.py --install --project pytorch_audio